Can achievement motivation really help you? What even is it?

 The truth behind getting motivated and staying motivated on the journey towards your goals

-So you try harder: you visualize your goals, remind yourself of them daily, think about the benefits, search for inspirational quotes.
+So you try harder: visualize your goals, remind yourself of them daily, think about the benefits, and search for inspirational quotes.

 And after a few days, maybe a couple of weeks, your motivation dwindles again, and you’re back to your old habits.

 Here’s a discovery I made a while ago: lack of achievement motivation is not really the reason you stop progressing towards your goals.

 That clearly shows – you’re already motivated.
 What halts your progress is the way you use motivation.

-In this post I want to tell you about common misconceptions people have about real motivation, and how these hinder their success.
+In this post, I want to tell you about common misconceptions people have about real motivation and how these hinder their success.

 1. Your motivation rises and falls – naturally.
 Accept it.

 That’s the way it is.
 We seem to have a lot of it when we first declare war on old habits or make bold decisions to change the way we’re living.

-There are so many reasons why this may be the way it is, but the bottom line is: your motivation will continue to fluctuate.
+There are so many reasons this may be the way it is, but the bottom line is: your motivation will continue to fluctuate.

-A lot of people struggle to carry on with the new behaviors after a while.
-Bad days – when you’re tired, sleep-deprived, feeling down, or sick they are bound to come.
+Many people struggle to carry on with the new behaviors after a while.
+Bad days – when you’re tired, sleep-deprived, feeling down, or sick, they are bound to come.

 Let me stress it again: achievement motivation comes and goes and does it because it’s the nature of it.

 2. Using achievement motivation to push yourself towards your goals is a waste – do this instead.

 This is natural (remember what I’ve said above?), and this is also the point when many people give up.

-But if you’re dedicated to your goals, you will push yourself harder, and try to ‘motivate yourself’ to go to the gym or eat healthier, even though your body is aching and all your mind can think is something sweet and comforting.
+But if you’re dedicated to your goals, you will push yourself harder and try to ‘motivate yourself’ to go to the gym or eat healthier, even though your body is aching and all your mind can think is something sweet and comforting.

-And if you had a battery like that, feeding your vital organs, would you think twice before using it, carefully considering what’s the best way to use it, to get most out of its limited life?
+And if you had a battery like that, feeding your vital organs, would you think twice before using it, carefully considering what’s the best way to use it to get the most out of its limited life?
 I would.
-Well, I do – because this is the way it is for me.

 Don’t waste your limited supplies

 People who are aware of the limits to their motivation and willpower don’t waste their limited supplies on ‘getting motivated’ or ‘pushing on.’

-I can’t stress enough the power of using your initial energy to set a system that will make you do ‘the right thing’, regardless of the level of motivation you have on the day.
+I can’t stress enough the power of using your initial energy to set a system that will make you do ‘the right thing,’ regardless of the level of motivation you have on the day.

 3. What motivates others doesn’t have to motivate you

-I’ve had a friend who, inspired by her parents, both in healthcare careers, decided to become a nurse to help people.
+I’ve had a friend who, inspired by her parents, both in healthcare careers, became a nurse to help people.
 In nursing school, she was a good student, eager to learn, and a very caring person.

 Analysis of achievement motivation

-During this exploration, she discovered that her deepest desire, the motivation that pushed her through life was being independent, being the driving force in her life.
+During this exploration, she discovered that her deepest desire, the motivation that pushed her through life, was being independent, being the driving force in her life.

-‘It was a very strange, but incredibly liberating discovery, she said.
-I’ve became inspired by my parents’ great work and their passion for helping others.
-And I still want to help others, but first of all – I need to make sure I’m happy and fulfilled.’
+‘It was a strange but incredibly liberating discovery,’ she said.
+‘I’ve become inspired by my parents’ great work and their passion for helping others.
+And I still want to help others, but first – I need to make sure I’m happy and fulfilled.’

 Yes, she is a much happier person now.